EsoLang-Bench: Evaluating Genuine Reasoning in Large Language Models via Esoteric Programming Languages: Experimental setup

-\subsection{Prompting Strategies}
+\subsection{Prompting strategies}

-We evaluate five prompting strategies with increasing complexity, designed to systematically probe how different forms of scaffolding interact with out-of-distribution tasks:
+We evaluate five prompting strategies with increasing complexity, designed to systematically probe how different forms of scaffolding interact with out-of-distribution tasks.

-\textbf{Zero-Shot:} The model receives only the language documentation, problem description, and test case specifications.
+\textbf{Zero-Shot.} The model receives only the language documentation and the problem description.
+The 6 input-output test cases are withheld from the prompt and used by the evaluation harness only.
 The system prompt establishes the model as an expert programmer and instructs it to output only valid code without explanations or markdown formatting.
-This baseline tests pure generalization without any task-specific examples.
+This baseline measures performance from documentation alone, without task-specific examples.

-\textbf{Few-Shot:} Extends zero-shot by prepending 3 solved example programs in the target esoteric language, demonstrating correct syntax and I/O patterns.
+\textbf{Few-Shot.} Extends zero-shot by prepending 3 solved example programs in the target esoteric language, demonstrating correct syntax and I/O patterns.
 Examples are selected to cover basic constructs (loops, I/O, arithmetic) without revealing solutions to evaluation problems.
 This tests whether in-context learning can bridge knowledge gaps.

-\textbf{Self-Scaffolding:} An iterative approach where the model generates code, receives interpreter feedback (actual vs. expected output, error messages, stack traces), and refines its solution for up to 5 iterations.
-Crucially, no separate critic model is involved; the model must self-diagnose issues from raw interpreter output using a single LLM call per iteration.
+\textbf{Self-Scaffolding.} An iterative approach where the model generates code, receives interpreter feedback (actual vs. expected output, error messages, stack traces), and refines its solution for \textbf{up to 5 iterations}.
+Crucially, no separate critic model is involved, and the model must self-diagnose issues from raw interpreter output using a single LLM call per iteration.
 This isolates the benefit of execution feedback from explicit self-reflection.
+The exact format of the interpreter feedback the model receives at each iteration, with a worked example, is documented in Appendix~\ref{app:feedback-example}.

-\textbf{Textual Self-Scaffolding:} A two-agent iterative process requiring two LLM API calls per iteration: (1) the \textit{coder} generates code given the problem and any prior feedback, (2) a separate \textit{critic} agent analyzes the failing code and interpreter output to provide natural-language debugging guidance.
-The critic explicitly cannot write code; it can only diagnose issues and suggest improvements.
+\textbf{Textual Self-Scaffolding.} A two-agent iterative process running for the \textbf{same up-to-5-iteration budget} as self-scaffolding and requiring two LLM API calls per iteration.
+The \textit{coder} generates code given the problem and any prior feedback, and a separate \textit{critic} agent analyzes the failing code and interpreter output to provide natural-language debugging guidance.
+The critic explicitly cannot write code and can only diagnose issues and suggest improvements.
 This tests whether externalized textual critique helps on OOD tasks.